aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 although in that case one should consider providing additional, separate bools:
 ``DAA`` for signal *decimal add operation* and ``DSA`` for *decimal subtract*.

-First difference we can see is in preparing arguments. ``SBC`` routine make a bit flip of second argument (like ALU in 6502).
+First difference we can see is in preparing arguments. ``SBC`` routine makes a bit flip of second argument (like ALU in 6502).
 That gives us a **one's complement** of argument, not **two's complement** required for successful replacement subtraction by addition (see: `Some basics`_ section).

 It is a decision of CPU creators and specific trait of that processor: one must manually set ``C`` flag before subtraction, otherwise product will be less by one than expected.
-In cost of single command it allows to chains ``ADC/SBC`` commands to operate on larger numbers and spare a fistful of logic gates.
+At cost of a single command it allows to chain ``ADC/SBC`` commands to operate on larger numbers and spare a fistful of logic gates.

-In my code I deliberately choose conformation to hardware behaviour and step 1 in both routines looks the same: add arguments then add a Carry.
+In my code I deliberately chose conformation to hardware behaviour and step 1 in both routines looks the same: add arguments then add a Carry.

 Step 2 is different - in 6502 `patent`_ we can see that combining binary and decimal carry is inhibited when ``DAA`` line is low, thus - for subtracting only binary carry is used.
-I can replicate that in code in expense for extra conditions but I choose simpler approach.
+I can replicate that in code at expense of extra conditionals, but I chose simpler approach.

-Step 3 is also different from ``ADC`` and from rest of code.
-I deliberately choose subtraction operation ``-6`` in place of real ``+10`` for decimal correction, because even if former is conform with real hardware, it also introduces unnecessary complexity for reader.
-Step 1 and 2 are visible to programmer, because of requirements of setting ``C`` flag before operation: internals of decimal correction are hidden.
+Step 3 is also different from ``ADC`` and from the rest of code.
+I deliberately chose subtraction operation ``-6`` in place of real ``+10`` for decimal correction, because even if former is conform with real hardware, it also introduces unnecessary complexity for reader.
+Step 1 and 2 are visible to a programmer, because of requirements of setting ``C`` flag before operation: internals of decimal correction are hidden.

-In that step there is also additional code - calculation of decimal carry (``dc*``) after decimal correction and propagation to next adder.
+In that step there is also additional code - calculation of decimal carry (``dc0``) after decimal correction and propagation to next adder.

 It is a behaviour described and observed on "real" 65C02 chips and doesn't exists in emulated mode of 65C816.
 Because of that an extra variable